PingvinOpenTag/LTAscetic/experimental_and_test_firmware/for_release_3_1/LTAscetic_new_play_sound_algoritm_bluetooth_IRF0_switch_LCD8x2/README.txt

 You can also adjust the rate when shooting in auto mode.

-Firmware understands the IR RC command "Start Game" and "kill the player," and commands to change the colors of the team.
+Firmware understands the IR RC command "Start Game" and "kill the player" and commands to change the colors of the team.
 You can use the remote control "ascet-pult". http://github.com/PingvinOpenTag/LTAscetic/tree/master/Ascet_pult_3_1